What is Secondary Emission?

 The two major factors that influence the emission of secondary electrons from the surface of metal are:

-- The material matter which is subjected to secondary emission and
+- The material matter which is prone to secondary emission and

-- The momentum possessed by the bombarding beam striking the surface.
+- The momentum possessed by the bombarding beam strikes the surface.

 - The number of primary electrons that bombards the surface.
-As when there is a large number of free electrons then more secondary electrons are emitted.
+As when there is a large number of free electrons, then the emission of more secondary electrons takes place.

 Secondary Emissive Materials